browserengineering/book/book/scripts.md

 In case you're not too familiar with JavaScript,[^brush-up] this defines a variable called `console`, whose value is an object literal with the property `log`, whose value is a function that calls `call_python`.
+The interaction between the browser and JavaScript is shown in Figure 1.

 [^brush-up]: Now's a good time to [brush up][mdn-js]!

 [mdn-js]: https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/A_first_splash

 ::: {.print-only}
-![The browser can evaluate JavaScript and JavaScript code can call back into the browser](im/scripts-calls.png)
+![Figure 1: The browser can evaluate JavaScript and JavaScript code can call back into the browser](im/scripts-calls.png)
 :::